 Paper 2: Periods

-This is a three-hour written examination (worth 50% of the qualification)
+This is a three-hour written examination (worth 50% of the qualification) where students will be required to write critically about specific artists and the historical and social contexts of the period.

 Where Could It Take Me?